AmitAnant01/FastAPI-Moves-Recommender/README.md

 The Movie Recommendation System helps users to search their keywords as movie name means Whenever a user searches for a movie name, the system analyzes the movie details and recommends similar movies This app is deployed using Streamlit Community Cloud.
-Access the live app here :
+Access the live app here:
 👉 https://fastapi-moves-recommender-f3axm4vbgafaczucqk2rda.streamlit.app/